britneypadr/e-commerce-back-end/README.md

     npm start
     ```

-2. The server will start on http://localhost:3000.
-Use an API client like Insomnia to test the API routes.
+2. Use an API client like Insomnia to test the API routes.

 ## Database Models